-Conventional loans can be either a fixed rate or an adjustable rate.
+Conventional loans can be either a fixed rate or an adjustable-rate.
 Fixed-Rate mortgages have a set interest rate for the entire length of the mortgage term.
-Loan terms range from 10 to 30 years.
-The most common are 15-Year Fixed or 30-Year Fixed.
+Loan terms range from 10 to 30 years; however, the most common are 15-Year Fixed or 30-Year Fixed.
 An Adjustable-Rate Mortgage (ARM) has a term of 30 years with a low introductory rate for a fixed period followed by periodic adjustments according to a specific LIBOR or a Treasury Bill Index.

-Qualifying for a conventional loan generally requires the borrower to show an overall stronger financial profile to the lender in order to qualify.
+Qualifying for a conventional loan generally requires the borrower to show an overall sturdy financial profile to qualify.
+Compared to FHA, VA, or USDA loans, conventional loans tend to have more stringent standards.

 While products like loans guaranteed by the Federal Housing Administration (FHA) or VA loans that are guaranteed by the U.S Department of Veterans Affairs and are available to active military and veterans only.
 Or USDA loans that are backed by the U.S. Department of Agriculture and are geared toward buyers of rural properties.), aim to make buying homes more affordable for low- to middle-income families, with relaxed lending standards, conventional loans have somewhat more stringent standards.

-A few of the key eligibility requirements include:
+A few of the essential eligibility requirements include: